SITXFSA002 – PARTICIPATE IN SAFE FOOD HANDLING PRACTICES

 The Food Supervisor course starts as soon as you sign up, log in and select the course.
 You can stop your Food Supervisor course and resume exactly where you left it by signing back in with your email address and password.

-Once you have successfully completed this online Food Supervisor course, and submitted the 3rd party checklist, your Statement of Attainment will be emailed to you.
+Once you have successfully completed this online Food Supervisor course, and submitted the 3rd party checklist, your Statement of Attainment will be available to download.

 Download the Student Handbook here.